samuelgr/Hookshot/USERS.md

 HookModule = HooksB
 ```

-In the example above, logging is enabled at [verbosity level](#configuration-definition) 2, and Hookshot will load all hook modules it finds, irrespective of the application's executable file name.
+In the example above, logging is enabled at [verbosity level](#available-scopes-and-settings) 2, and Hookshot will load all hook modules it finds, irrespective of the application's executable file name.
 Injected DLLs can still be specified as in the previous example and are still effective the same way.

-### Available Scopes and Settings{#configuration-definition}
+### Available Scopes and Settings

 There are no settings that are required to be specified in a configuration file for said configuration file to be valid.
 All settings are optional.
 A completely empty configuration file is perfectly valid but would result in logging being disabled, no hook modules being loaded, and no DLLs being injected into the target application.